 Reference: AIR-6707

-Title: Adding support for socket broadcast using DatagramSocket send to 255.255.255
+Title: Adding support for socket broadcast using DatagramSocket send to 255.255.255.255

 Applies to: All runtime components

 Description: Previously, if you tried sending a socket message to the broadcast address (255.255.255.255) this was not treated properly as a broadcast message via the socket options.
-This is now updated so that a message sent to this address will be configured properly to broadcast the data.
+This is now updated so that a message sent to this address will be configured properly to broadcast the data address will be conligated property to broadbast the data.